-The new season of Indian Premier League is ready to hit the grounds this summer.
+The new season of Indian Premier League is ready to hit the grounds this 19 September.
 IPL auction most expensive players have joined the league already.
 Squads and venues are confirmed.
-Eight teams of IPL 2020 will play their 62 matches in 10 stadiums in all over India.
-The first match of IPL 2020 will be played between defending champions Mumbai Indians (MI) and Chennai Super Kings (CSK) on 29 March 2020 in Wankhede Stadium Mumbai, Maharashtra.
-You should watch this series live in stadium to enjoy it to the fullest.
+Eight teams of IPL 2020 will play their 62 matches in Dubai, Sharjah and Abu Dhabi.
+The first match of IPL 2020 will be played between defending champions Mumbai Indians (MI) and Chennai Super Kings (CSK) on 19 September in UAE.
+You should watch this series live in the stadium to enjoy it to the fullest.
 We will continue to update the ticket information as announced by the IPL management in this article.
 Let’s take a look at all the venues where all the IPL matches of 2020 going to be played.

 - 1 IPL 2020 Venues

 IPL 2020 Venues

 Here is the list of IPL match locations and stadium list for 2020

 - Dubai International Cricket Stadium, Dubai

 M. Chinnaswamy Stadium Feroz Shah Kotla Ground Rajiv Gandhi Intl.
 Cricket Stadium Holkar Cricket Stadium Sawai Mansingh Stadium Eden Gardens Stadium IS Bindra Stadium Wankhede Stadium Maharashtra Cricket Association’s International Stadium M. A. Chidambaram Stadium